contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 We can reduce the dependencies down to the level of data structures, and communicate solely through network packets such that every execution unit is entirely independent of source and binary changes to others (e.g., services or micro-services)

 What is the best mode to use?
-The answer is that it’s hard to know which mode is best during the early phases of a project.
+The answer is that it's hard to know which mode is best during the early phases of a project.
 Indeed, as the project matures, the optimal mode may change.

-For example, it’s not difficult to imagine that a system that runs comfortably on one server right now might grow to the point where some of its components ought to run on separate servers.
+For example, it's not difficult to imagine that a system that runs comfortably on one server right now might grow to the point where some of its components ought to run on separate servers.
 While the system runs on a single server, the source-level decoupling might be sufficient.
 Later, however, it might require decoupling into deployable units, or even services.

 One solution (which seems to be popular at the moment) is to simply decouple at the service level by default.
 A problem with this approach is that it is expensive and encourages coarse-grained decoupling.
-No matter how “micro” the micro-services get, the decoupling is not likely to be fine-grained enough.
+No matter how “micro" the micro-services get, the decoupling is not likely to be fine-grained enough.

 **My preference is to push the decoupling to the point where a service could be formed. should it become necessary; but then to leave the components in the same address space as long as possible.
 This leaves the option for a service open.**